Holiday injury and illness in Jamaica

 Jamaica has long been a desirable destination, with holidaymakers all over the world travelling to the Caribbean island to enjoy the white sands of the stunning beaches, hot weather and great food, but if you become ill or suffer an injury that wasn’t your fault, you could claim compensation from your tour operator.

-If you booked a package holiday to Jamaica through a UK tour operator such as Thomas Cook or TUI owned Thomson and First Choice and suffer an illness or injury, then there's a good chance that you're eligible to claim compensation.
+If you booked a package holiday to Jamaica through a UK tour operator such as TUI and First Choice and suffer an illness or injury, then there’s a good chance that you’re eligible to claim compensation.
 Your tour operator should take precautions to prevent you and your family from coming to harm while travelling abroad, and if they fail in this endeavour they could become liable and you may have a case against them.

 While assessing your personal injury or illness claim we’ll take into account every individual aspect of your ruined holiday, including how much it cost, how long you were ill for, the severity of your symptoms, any long term health complications and more.
 Because of this it’s difficult to provide an exact amount of compensation without knowing the circumstances of your case, although compensation awards for food poisoning tend to vary between about £2,500 and £25,000.

 To give you an idea of the amount of compensation that you could expect to receive, below you’ll find an example of a case that we recently completed: